HDFGroup/hdf-rest-api/AttrOps/PUT_AttributeValue.rst

 **********************************************
-PUT Attribute
+PUT AttributeValue
 **********************************************

 Description
 ===========
-Creates a new attribute in a group, dataset, or committed datatype.
+Update the value of an attribute in a group, dataset, or committed datatype.

-*Note*: The new attribute will replace any existing attribute with the same name if the `replace` parameter is provided.

 Requests
 ========